 The Company uses forward currency contracts as hedges of its exposure to foreign currency risk in forecast transactions and firm commitments.
 The Company designates only the spot element of a forward contract as a hedging instrument.
 The forward element is recognised in OCI.
 The ineffective portion relating to foreign currency contracts is recognised in finance costs.

-Investments in subsidiaries and associates are accounted for at cost, net of impairment, if any.
+Investments in subsidiaries, associates and joint ventures are accounted for at cost, net of impairment, if any.
 (Also refer note 3(v)).

 i Inventories